EdLWEISS186/dac-dual-node-cgnat-setup/DAC-Contributions/dac-wallet-intelligence-layer/wallet-intelligence-layer-v3/README.md

-# DAC Wallet Intelligence Layer v3.0.0
+# DAC Wallet Intelligence Layer v3.1.0

 Client-side wallet intelligence interface and comparative public wallet rank signal for the **DAC Quantum Chain Testnet**.

-Wallet Intelligence Layer v3.0.0 introduces **Wallet Rank Intelligence**: a rank layer that turns verified wallet variables into comparative public rank signals.
+Wallet Intelligence Layer v3.1.0 continues the Wallet Intelligence Layer series by moving v3 from a rank-intelligence interface into a more complete **data workflow**.

 The project is community-built by **JERUZZALEM — DAC Infra Tester**.